Design, Sites, and Data Sources

-Achieving the Dream includes over 160 colleges in 30 states and the District of Columbia.
-The original 26 community colleges, which began working with the initiative in 2004, are located in five states: Florida, New Mexico, North Carolina, Texas, and Virginia.
-These states were chosen because they have community colleges that enroll large numbers of low-income students and students of color — student groups that traditionally have faced the most significant barriers to success.
-These states have also demonstrated interest in implementing policies that promote access to and success in community colleges.
-As of 2011, an additional 134 colleges across the country had joined the initiative.
+Achieving the Dream included nearly 200 colleges in 30 states and the District of Columbia.
+The original 26 community colleges, which began working with the initiative in 2004, were located in five states: Florida, New Mexico, North Carolina, Texas, and Virginia.
+These states were chosen because they had community colleges that enrolled large numbers of low-income students and students of color — student groups that traditionally face the most significant barriers to success.
+These states also demonstrated interest in implementing policies that promote access to and success in community colleges.
+Over 200 colleges across the country joined the initiative.

-When joining the initiative, colleges are expected to evaluate their own student data — including data on their overall student population as well as data disaggregated for particular racial, ethnic and income subgroups — to identify achievement gaps and priority areas for reform.
-They are also encouraged to gather input from their students, faculty, staff, and communities.
-Using this information, college officials are then expected to adopt strategies to create real changes in specific practices, such as a sharper focus on effective developmental education, as well as less tangible shifts in attitudes and approaches, such as strengthening institutional research capacity.
+When joining the initiative, colleges were expected to evaluate their own student data — including data on their overall student population as well as data disaggregated for particular racial, ethnic, and income subgroups — to identify achievement gaps and priority areas for reform.
+They were also encouraged to gather input from their student bodies, faculties, staffs, and communities.
+Using this information, college officials were then expected to adopt strategies to create real changes in specific practices, such as a sharper focus on effective developmental education, as well as less tangible shifts in attitudes and approaches, such as strengthening institutional research capacity.

-MDRC, together with its evaluation partner, the Community College Research Center (CCRC), has also published a number of other reports on colleges’ programs, strategies, and progress in Achieving the Dream, including a cost study analyzing colleges’ financial contributions to the initiative; a qualitative study of minority men in Achieving the Dream colleges; an analysis of faculty and administrators’ use of data on student outcomes; a baseline report on Round 3 colleges in Washington state and Pennsylvania that joined the initiative in 2006; three impact studies of a staff-to-student mentoring program, a student success course, and learning communities; and three case studies on colleges’ strategies and interventions.
-In the coming years, MDRC and CCRC will also produce a final report documenting the progress of the 26 Round 1 colleges and the six Round 3 colleges in Washington state.
-These reports will use such data sources as field visits to the colleges; a follow-up survey of administrators and faculty; and analysis of the student outcome data that the participating colleges are submitting as part of their work in the initiative.
+MDRC, together with its evaluation partner, the Community College Research Center (CCRC), also published a number of other reports on colleges’ programs, strategies, and progress in Achieving the Dream, including a cost study analyzing colleges’ financial contributions to the initiative; a qualitative study of minority men in Achieving the Dream colleges; an analysis of faculty members and administrators’ use of data on student outcomes; a baseline and final report on Round 3 colleges in Washington State and Pennsylvania that joined the initiative in 2006; three impact studies of a staff-to-student mentoring program, a student success course, and learning communities; and three case studies on colleges’ strategies and interventions.
+In 2014, MDRC and the Community College Research Center (CCRC) will also produce a final report documenting the progress of the 26 Round 1 colleges.
+These reports use such data sources as field visits to the colleges; a follow-up survey of administrators and faculty members; and analysis of the student outcome data that the participating colleges submitted as part of their work in the initiative.